emqx/blog/en/202606/authorization-in-mqtt-using-acls-to-control-access-to-mqtt-messaging.md

    deny client guest123 to subscribe to #
    ```

+## FAQ

+### What is the difference between MQTT authentication and authorization?

+Authentication verifies the identity of an MQTT client, while authorization determines what that client is permitted to do.
+For example, a client may successfully authenticate with the broker but still be prevented from publishing or subscribing to certain topics by ACL rules.

+### Can MQTT ACLs control both publishing and subscribing?

+Yes.
+MQTT ACLs can define separate permissions for publishing messages and subscribing to topics.
+A client can therefore be allowed to publish to a topic without being allowed to subscribe to it, or vice versa.

+### Can MQTT ACLs use topic wildcards?

+Yes.
+ACL rules can use MQTT topic wildcards when supported by the broker.
+The `+` wildcard matches a single topic level, while `#` matches multiple topic levels.
+For example, `sensors/#` can represent all topics under the `sensors` hierarchy.

+### How do MQTT ACLs improve IoT security?

+MQTT ACLs improve IoT security by limiting each client to only the topics and actions it is authorized to access.
+This helps prevent unauthorized publishing or subscribing and can reduce the impact of compromised devices by restricting their permissions.

 ## Conclusion

 Access control lists (ACLs) are critical to IoT systems.
 They provide a way to control resource access and ensure that only authenticated and authorized users can access restricted data.
 It's important to note that MQTT brokers may have different implementations of ACLs, and the exact syntax and capabilities of the ACL configuration can vary between different MQTT broker software.